Wilhelmshaven: Today

 Wilhelmshaven is Germany's only deep-water port, and its largest naval base.
 Concerning the new plans for the Bundeswehr which took shape in 2011 it has become the largest military base in Germany as well.
+The German defence forces (German Navy, navy arsenal, logistics centre) together with the public sector, are the main pillars of the local employment market.

 The benefits of the deep shipping channel were already recognised at the end of the 1950s with the construction of the first oil tanker jetty.
 Wilhelmshaven has been the most important German import terminal for crude oil ever since.
 Pipelines from here supply refineries in the Rhine-Ruhr region and Hamburg.
 Other major business operations followed, and constructed jetties for crude oil and oil products, coal, and chemical products.

+Planning for a liquefied natural gas terminal for LNG ships began in 2017, but regulatory impediments delayed construction for years.

-Construction of a liquified natural gas (LNG) import regasification facility began in May 2022 to displace some of the pipeline gas imported from Russia.
+Following the 2022 Russian invasion of Ukraine, as gas commitments from the Nord Stream 1 and Nord Stream 2 undersea Baltic pipelines became unreliable and then unavailable, construction of the Wilhelmshaven LNG terminal was rapidly accelerated from May 2022 to displace some of the pipeline gas imported from Russia.
+The terminal received its first load of LNG in December 2022.

+Another element of the "Wilhelmshaven energy hub" programme is the chemical industry (refinery, PVC, and chlorine gas production), as well as power generation (two coal-fired power stations, wind power).
+Two short pipelines connect the LNG reception to the industrial zone.

 One of the main industrial sectors in Wilhelmshaven is the port industry with its wharves, sea port service companies, service providers and repair businesses, transhipment and handling businesses, agencies, etc....
 The "JadeWeserPort" – Container Terminal Wilhelmshaven (CTW), operational since 2012 and the development of the neighbouring Freight Village provide prospects for employment in areas such as logistics and distribution.
 In 2016 Eurogate increased transhipment volume up to 480,000 Container (TEU).
 And since Volkswagen is interested in using the deep-water facilities the number of employed workers is assumed to rise from 400 to 600.

-Another element of the "Wilhelmshaven energy hub" programme is the chemical industry (refinery, PVC, and chlorine gas production), as well as power generation (two coal-fired power stations, wind power).

-The German defence forces (German Navy, navy arsenal, logistics centre) together with the public sector, are the main pillars of the local employment market.
+Geography and climate

+Wilhelmshaven has an oceanic climate (Köppen: Cfb; Trewartha: Dolk).
+Wilhelmshaven is located on the coast of the North Sea and is influenced by a distinct maritime climate.
+The average temperature ranges from 1 C in winter to 16 C in summer, with warm winters and cool summers throughout the year.

+The Wilhelmshaven weather station has recorded the following extreme values: